reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 >- 256k flash memory.
 >- 16Mhz clock speed.

   -   **Raspberry Pi 4**: The Raspberry Pi 4 is a single-board development board used for entry-level computing.
-It has the purpose of managing the "Color Processing" section, thus allowing the robot to recognize colors next to them and use this information advantegiously.
+It is located in the upper module and it has the purpose of managing the "Color Processing" section, thus allowing the robot to recognize colors next to them and use this information advantegiously.
 > [!IMPORTANT]
 >- Broadcom BCM2711, Quad core Cortex-A72 (ARM v8) 64-bit SoC @ 1.8GHz
 >- 4GB LPDDR4-3200 SDRAM (depending on model)